stuycs-gh-classrooms/10-nextcs-p01-mechanical-tears/README.md

    ![logo here](https://www.pngall.com/wp-content/uploads/13/Space-Invaders-Alien-PNG-Image.png)
 - scoreboard
 - lives left
-- the round continues until there are no more aliens on the screen (use a 'while' loop)
+- the round continues until there are no more aliens on the screen (use a `while` loop)

 ### Extra Features